Neubias-WG5/W_NucleiTracking-ImageJ/README.md

 # W_NucleiTracking-ImageJ
-Track non dividing nuclei in a 2D time-lapse.
-The tracking is based on 3D segmentation (time seen as third dimension) + watershed.
+Track nuclei in a time series  of 2D images.
+The images are first filtered by Gaussian blur (user defined radius), thresholded (user defined level) and binary watershed is applied.
+Next, erosion is performed (user defined radius) and the particles belonging to the same 3D tube (mask series viewed as 3D mask) are labeled with same ID.
+The particles are found by ultimate point erosion of the 2D masks.